directdemocracy-vote/www/white_paper.md

 Citizens use polling stations to cast their vote anonymously and the results are published online.
 Once a petition is published, the signature process takes place.
 Citizen can sign the petition and immediately publish online their signature for this petition.

+### Notaries

+Notaries are web services receiving publications from participants, including other notaries, and making them public.
+Notaries should communicate with other notaries to gather more publications and possibly delete obsolete publications.
+A good notary is a notary which publishes almost all the available publications of *directdemocracy.vote*.
+Publications can be searched by various criterions: type, key, area, name, date, etc.

 ## Properties